Source: RSM US LLP. PBMares is a member of RSM US Alliance.

 - Is the PTE tax credit refundable?

 There may be other tax considerations that make the election undesirable.
 In some states, even the specific form of the PTE matters.
 In Maryland, for example, nonresident shareholders of S corporations are unlikely to benefit from an election.
 Accordingly, understanding whether a PTE election results in a benefit requires modeling and detailed analysis of all the risks and opportunities involved.
 Especially in large, multi-state partnerships, a workaround election may provide tax savings for select members, while increasing tax on other members, thus producing an unintended result.
 A PTE must conduct thorough due diligence to understand how and whether the workaround election is ultimately beneficial.

-Only about ten states with an individual income tax have not proposed or adopted a workaround through mid-2022.
+Only about three states with an individual income tax have not proposed or adopted a workaround through mid-2023.
 Federal proposals to extend or modify the deduction limitation have varied significantly over the last two years and include increasing the limitation or extending the sunset date; however, no extension or modification of the limitation has received a floor vote.

 In considering whether to make these elections, PTEs, especially large, multi-state entities, should be aware that the aggregate additional state tax burdens might exceed the federal tax savings.
 Pass-through entities must carefully consider whether the election will benefit the members’ federal and state tax profiles.
 In many cases, the states enacting the workaround have neither promulgated regulations nor provided guidance on the provisions.
 Further, a number of states have amended their original workarounds several times for technical fixes or to provide more clear explanations of the law.
 Accordingly, detailed modeling and analysis of all the risks and opportunities involved must be both initially considered and ongoing to determine whether the owners would ultimately reduce their state tax liability by electing into a PTE-level tax.